 7 top tips for communicating with deaf people.

-Communication can be a struggle for some deaf people, so we asked one of our hearing dog recipients for some top tips on how best to speak with deaf people.
+Communication can be a struggle for some deaf people, so we asked one of our hearing dog partners for some top tips on how best to speak with deaf people.

 Our tips for communicating with people with a hearing loss